COVID-19 (coronavirus) updates for staff, faculty, and researchers

 No. Details on increases to activities can be found in this full message, dated February 1, 2021.

 Is working remotely still required?

 Yes.
-This phased approach does not apply to research that can be conducted remotely.
 To limit the spread of COVID-19, researchers are asked to continue to conduct research remotely to the extent practical.

 How many research personnel are allowed to return?